James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 It was the flyover of Washington with UFOs.

-And they had a press conference with General John Stanford.
+And they had a press conference with General John Sanford.

-And he got up and basically confessed in 1952 that yeah you know uh
+And he got up and basically confessed in 1952 that, yeah, you know,

-i mean it's it's the press conference look it up john stanford john general john sanford 1952 ufos over washington dc and basically he was like yeah you know extraordinary extraordinary people are are seeing pretty extraordinary things and we and it's not us and it was a pretty big disclosure back in 1952.
+extraordinary people are seeing pretty extraordinary things and we, and it's not us.
+And it was a pretty big disclosure back in 1952.

-so The Air Force didn't know what to do with the problem, so they convened a panel in early 1953 called the, I think it was the Roberson panel.
+the Air Force didn't know what to do with the problem, so they convened a panel panel in early 1953 called the, I think it was the Roberson panel.

 And they got together a panel of very prominent scientists and like how to deal with the problem and ultimately came back to the Air Force with a report.